 - Applying new topic vocabulary when writing across the curriculum - Using appropriate features when writing in different styles across topic areas - Using their speech and language skills to question, discuss and explain their thinking - Applying learnt grammar and punctuation conventions when writing across the curriculum.
-For example: - Writing about famous people from history, such as Guy Fawkes. - Writing a letter to an MP, and to characters in books.
+For example: - Writing about famous people from history, such as Guy Fawkes. - Writing a letter to characters in books.